Patient Informed Consent

-With acupressure/massage, moxa, cupping, guasha and other forms of physical bodywork, side effects such as dizziness, fainting, bruising, strain, burns, injury, or skin irritation are possible.
+With acupressure, manual therapies, moxa, cupping, guasha and other forms of physical bodywork, side effects such as dizziness, fainting, bruising, strain, burns, injury, or skin irritation are possible.
 Petechiae (skin redness) may occur and are a normal therapeutic response.

 Food, Hydration – Acupuncture is not advisable if you are famished or very dehydrated.
 Your energy or “qi” arrives to every needle.
 A good, general practice is to eat a small meal an hour or so before treatment, to give yourself energy to handle treatment.